Stranger Things: The best retro video games from the '80s

 That is not the case in 1986, however, as back then, the only mobile phones people were carrying were the size of bricks, and people were actually using the television to watch television.
 Still, gaming was a vibrant industry; the kids of the 1980s found joy in their local arcades, as well as coming over to friends’ houses to play on the NES or the Atari 2600.

-Let’s take a look back on what games were being played at the time, and how they impact the gaming industry of now.
+Let’s take a look back on what video games were being played in the ’80s, and how they impact the gaming industry of now.

 Mario Bros.